-We are happy to deal with common coughs and colds but if your child is unwell and in our care, then you may be contacted to collect your child.
+We are happy to deal with common coughs and colds but if your child is unwell and, in our care, then you may be contacted to collect your child.
 You may also be contacted if your child is feeling or acting a little out of character (even if there is no temperature), this will enable you as a parent or guardian to work with us and make an informed decision as to whether it is best to monitor them or if you wish to collect immediately, as at times this can be the early stages of an underlying illness.

-If a child is prescribed medicine from their GP they must be taking the medication for 24 hours before they can return to the setting.
+If a child is prescribed medicine from their GP, they must be taking the medication for 24 hours before they can return to the setting.
 This is in case of any reactions the medicine may cause.
 If your child is unwell then we advise they stay at home.
 In the circumstance a child arrives looking unwell or showing symptoms of illness you will be advised to take them home.
-If your child requires ongoing medication then we will need to update any medication forms every 3 months.
-Only the management and room leaders are authorised to administer medication.
+If your child requires ongoing medication, then we will need to update any medication forms every 3 months.
+Only management and room leaders are authorised to administer medication.

 We do understand that children may become unwell with teething, however we can never be sure and as a nursery we are committed to minimising any risk of cross contamination.
 Therefore, we recommend that if you believe your child is becoming unwell due to teething to see your doctor to gain some prescribed pain relief (we are unable to administer un-prescribed pain relief), please also bear in mind that our 24 hour exclusion policy on prescribed medication would still apply.

 If your child suffers from a high temperature, diarrhea or is generally unwell whilst at Dawny's Daycare you will be contacted to agree on allowing us to provide your child with the appropriate care e.g. providing calpol to bring down the temperature.
 We will require you to collect your child immediately after the administration of Calpol and sign a Calpol administration form upon collection.